jegly/trio-rng/README.md

 # 6. Install the package
 pip install -e .

-# 7. Now you can use quantum-rng from anywhere (while venv is active)
+# 7. Now you can use trio-rng from anywhere (while venv is active)
 trio-rng --bits 64 --verbose
 ```